AGriggs1/IntroProgramming-Labs/README.md

 # IntroProgramming-Labs
 Introduction to Programming - Lab Activities
-Anthony Griggs
 ============================================

-This repository contains my work for all lab activities
+This repository contains my work - Anthony Griggs - for all lab activities